MAST iconMaritime Archaeology Sea Trust

 Material handling.
 The unit is capable of handling loads / material of the following sizes

-Artefacts that we are conserving in Poole include a large number of ship timbers and wooden artefacts that made up the Georgian Navy’s “Wooden World”.
+Artefacts that we have conserved in Poole include a large number of ship timbers and wooden artefacts that made up the Georgian Navy’s “Wooden World”.
 These also include pulley blocks and dead-eyes of all sizes, barrels, limber boards and gun axles.

 Swivel gun conservation

-Active conservation work has now begun on the five swivel guns raised in 2018.
-They are all currently soaking in a 2% sodium hydroxide, a solution which prevents corrosion.
-Meantime work has begun to deconcrete them - including the bore.
+The conservation of the five swivel guns raised in 2018 is now complete.
+They spent two years soaking in a 2% sodium hydroxide, a solution which prevents corrosion.
+Following this they were deconcreted them - including the bore.
 Whilst cleaning one of the guns a Broad Arrow was found indicating it was indeed British government property.

-Once complete, the intention is to use electrolysis to assist with the removal of the harmful salts from the iron.
-Electrolysis will take approximately 3-6 months, which will then be followed by a period of soaking in sodium hydroxide solutions to reduce the chloride levels to an acceptable level of less than 50ppm.
-Once desalinated the guns will be air dried and cleaned and will then require storage or display in a very dry environment, of less than 15% relative humidity.
-Treatment is estimated to last roughly two years, but this will depend upon the condition of the guns and the amount of chlorides each has absorbed.
-The one in the photo has a very soft outer surface which indicates a substantial loss of iron from the surface zone which often equates to a high salt content.
+Once complete, we used electrolysis to remove the harmful salts from the iron.
+Electrolysis took 3-4 months, followed by a period of soaking in sodium hydroxide solutions to reduce the chloride levels to an acceptable level of less than 50ppm.
+Once desalinated the guns were air dried and cleaned and coated in tanic acid to protect them.
+They will need to be displayed now in a very dry environment, of less than 15% relative humidity.

-Ian Panter, Head of Conservation for YAT, said: “The fascinating aspect of maritime archaeology is that you are always coming across artefacts that you’ve never handled before, unlike in terrestrial archaeology where you are mostly dealing with “rubbish” discarded by its owners which is rarely in one piece.
+Ian Panter, Chief Conservator, said: “The fascinating aspect of maritime archaeology is that you are always coming across artefacts that you’ve never handled before, unlike in terrestrial archaeology where you are mostly dealing with “rubbish” discarded by its owners which is rarely in one piece.
 With maritime archaeology you are dealing with everyday items in their natural environment, almost a time capsule, often finding objects completely preserved as they were when the ship went down.”

 One of our most prized and delicate objects is a sandglass, that counted 28 seconds, would have been used for estimating speed.
 This is currently being looked after at YAT.